HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/portal_search/hint_tips/srrhinttips_spechars.md

 # How Portal Search handles special characters when indexing

-Portal Search indexes words that are composed of consecutive literals, that is letters, digits and special characters.
-This section describes how Portal Search handles special characters during indexing.
+Portal Search indexes words that are composed of consecutive literals, that is letters, digits, and special characters.
+Learn how Portal Search handles special characters during indexing.

 This includes the following characters: